Skip to content

 The caller may:

-• suggest you call the number on the back of your card or 999 for verification (the scammer does not hang up and stays on the line while doing this)
+• suggest you call the number on the back of your card or 999 for verification (the criminal does not hang up and stays on the line while doing this)

 • want to arrange to have your debit and credit cards collected by a courier